ermongroup/cs228-notes/preliminaries/introduction/index.md

 layout: post
 title: Introduction
 ---
-Probabilistic graphical modeling is a branch of machine learning that studies how to model real-world phenomena using probability distributions and use these models to make useful predictions about the future.
+Probabilistic graphical modeling is a branch of machine learning that studies how to use probability distributions to describe the world and to make useful predictions about it.

+There are dozens of reasons to learn about probabilistic modeling.
-Building probabilistic models turns out to be a complex and fascinating problem.
-From a theoretical point of view, this field is built on an elegant foundation that bridges two very different fields of mathematics: probability theory --- which, along with statistics, forms the core of modern machine learning and data analysis --- as well as discrete math --- particularly graph theory and combinatorics.
-The field also has intriguing connections to philosophy, especially the question of causality.
+For one, it is a fascinating scientific field with a beautiful theory that bridges in surprising ways two very different branches of mathematics: probability and graph theory.
+Probabilistic modeling also has intriguing connections to information theory and to philosophy, particularly the question of causality.

 Probabilistic modeling is also deeply grounded in reality and has countless real-world applications in fields as diverse as medicine, language processing, vision, and physics.
 Most likely, there are several applications currently running on your computer that make use of graphical models.